 Sometimes, even as adults it can be hard t understand biblical concepts – one of those being the Holy Trinity!

-But today I want to share some simple, visual ways you can teach the trinity to kids, including what the Bible says and FUN activities they’ll love. 🙂
+But today I want to share some simple, visual, and CREATIVE ways you can teach the trinity to kids, including what the Bible says and FUN activities they’ll love. 🙂